coredns/coredns/README.md

 If you have a Corefile without a port number specified it will, by default, use port 53, but you can override the port with the `-dns.port` flag: `./coredns -dns.port 1053`, runs the server on port 1053.

 Start a simple proxy.
 You'll need to be root to start listening on port 53.
-Sometimes the `Corefile` contains:
+Sometimes the `Corefile`  would contain:

 ~~~ corefile
 .:53 {